jplalor/jplalor.github.io/content/emnlp19.md

 Hopefully this will encourage others to take a look at IRT and see how it can help in their machine learning and NLP research.

 Code for fitting your own IRT models is available [here](https://github.com/jplalor/py-irt).

+## References

+Prathiba Natesan, Ratna Nandakumar, Tom Minka, and Jonathan D Rubright.
+2016.
+Bayesian prior choice in irt estimation using mcmc and variational bayes.
+Frontiers in psychology, 7:1422.